veins68/delta-demo/README.md

 # delta-demo
-This is a demo for Git & Github class
+This is a demo for Git & Github class.

+# teacher
+Punit kumar

+# Students
+Delta students